alexpeattie/letsencrypt-fromscratch/README.md

 })
 ```

+> :warning: V2 breaking change: the flow for accepting terms has changed.
+You used to be able to register an account, which would be inactive until the ToS were accepted.
+It's now mandatory to accept the terms at the point of account creation.

 (Unsurprisingly, if `termsOfServiceAgreed` is anything other than `true`, we'll get a rejection).

 We can optionally provide contact details (highly recommended), this will allow us to recover our key in case we lose it.
 We'll need to include the protocols for the contact details we provide, namely `mailto:` for email addresses (which is all that ACME/LE currently supports).

+> :warning: V2 breaking change: ACME used to support adding telephone numbers with the `tel:` prefix, this seems to have been removed.

 ```ruby
 new_registration = signed_request(endpoints['newAccount'], {